dankelley/OceanAnalysis.jl/docs/src/index.md

 oceanographic data.
 It is at a very early stage of development by someone who is in the early steps of exploring Julia as a supplement to R.

+Click the three-horizontal-line icon at the top left and then click on 'API' to get an in-depth description of the functions and types in the package.

 ## Installation

 ### Official version